 While most people can expect some discomfort after the treatment, the pain shouldn’t last forever.
-According to NOA’s dental experts, here’s what you can expect after your root canal treatment.
+According to our dentists in Dubai, here’s what you can expect after your root canal treatment.

 Root canal pain is normal after the procedure, but it should disappear within a few days.

 Most people will feel a little bit sensitive or tender after the treatment.
 The possible reasons for this are:

 - Swollen or inflamed tissue around gums – Even if the dentist removed the nerve root from your tooth, small nerves in the ligaments and tissue surrounding your tooth may still be present.
 Once this area gets inflamed after a dental procedure, nerve endings may cause discomfort.

 - High temporary filling – When a dentist puts in a temporary filling and didn’t smooth it down enough, it could cause your mouth to bite harder than usual on that spot.
 This can make your tooth feel sore, especially if the filling is higher than the surrounding teeth.

 - Instrument – The dental instrument used to clean your root canal may have accidentally damaged the sensitive surrounding tissue.

 You may experience a somewhat different sensation from your treated tooth for some time.
 But if your discomfort lasts for a long time and doesn’t get better, consider it abnormal.